Chocolate-Raspberry Walnut Rugelach

-- Step 1 For the Dough: In the bowl of a kitchen mixer, such as a Cusinart, fitted with a blade attachment, blend the cream cheese and butter.
-Add the flour, vanilla extract and salt and mix till incorporated.
+- Step 1 For the Dough: In the bowl of a kitchen mixer, such as a Cuisinart, fitted with a blade attachment, blend the cream cheese and butter.
+Add the flour, vanilla extract, and salt and mix till incorporated.

-- Step 2 Divide the dough in two equal pieces and form each into a flat round disk.
+- Step 2 Divide the dough into two equal pieces and form each into a flat round disk.
 Wrap in plastic wrap and refrigerate for at least 1 hour.

-- Step 3 For the Filling: Place the jam in a small microwave safe bowl and heat slightly till more liquid-like.
-Mix in the the sugar, cinnamon, and vanilla.
+- Step 3 For the Filling: Place the jam in a small microwave-safe bowl and heat slightly till more liquid-like.
+Mix in the sugar, cinnamon, and vanilla.

 - Step 4 Line two baking sheets with parchment paper and set aside.

-- Step 5 To Assemble the Rugelach: Working with one piece of dough at a time, remove it from the refrigerator and allow to warm up slightly, about 5 minutes.
-On a well floured surface, roll the dough out into a 11-inch circle.
+- Step 5 To Assemble the Rugelach: Working with one piece of dough at a time, remove it from the refrigerator and allow it to warm up slightly, about 5 minutes.
+On a well-floured surface, roll the dough out into an 11-inch circle.

 - Step 8 Preheat the oven to 350 degrees F. In a small bowl, add the egg and heavy cream and mix well, set aside.

 - Step 9 Remove the rugelach from the refrigerator.
 Using a pastry brush, lightly coat the rugelach with the egg glaze.
 Place the rugelach in the oven and bake, rotating the pan once, until puffed and golden, about 25 minutes.
 Allow the rugelach to cool slightly before serving.